 Please click on the link below to access the information on Drug Free Schools & College Prevention Program.
-Please refer to the individual links on the left hand side of the page for additional information.
+Please refer to the individual links for additional information.

 Drug Free Schools & College Prevention Program

 Attached you will find information required to be distributed annually according to Blinn College Board Policy and the U.S. Department of Education.